(Last updated November 2022)

 Best places to visit in Harare, Zimbabwe

-Also known as Domboshava, literally translated as ‘The Red Rock’, this granite hill on the outskirts of Harare is a great place to go for sundowners.
+Also known as Domboshawa, roughly translated as ‘The Red Rock’, this granite hill on the outskirts of Harare is a great place to go in the afternoon for sundowners.
 It’s an easy-ish walk to the top – and not too strenuous that you can’t carry a picnic basket!

 Details: Located about 30 km out of Harare, off the Borrowdale/Dombosahawa Rd.
 Turn right at the sign reading “Ndambakurimwa – Chiyereswa”.
 Find a map here.
 Duration incl transport: Around three hours.
 Cost: Refer to NMMZ website; minimal.
-No fee to bring your own refreshments. there is an ablution facility but bring your own toilet paper just in case.
+No fee to bring your own refreshments.
+There is an ablution facility but bring your own toilet paper just in case.
 Family friendly.
 Camping available.
 Link to official NMMZ website in heading above photo.

-For a longer, more adventurous hike, visit Ngomakurira (The Mountain of Drums).
+For a longer, more strenuous hike, visit the nearby Ngomakurira (The Mountain of Drums).
 See Day trips from Harare for more info on Ngomakurira.
 Also see Pasichigare Resort Domboshava for a local tourist business in the area.

 Photo source: Wild is Life.

-In this wildlife sanctuary and orphanage, many of the animals freely wander the lawns rather than staying in a cage.
-This is a fantastic opportunity to meet African animals in a safe environment.
+In this wildlife sanctuary and orphanage, many of the animals freely wander the lawns rather than restricted to a cage.
+This is a fantastic opportunity to meet African animals (especially elephants) in an up-close, safe environment.
 It’s also home to Zimbabwe Elephant Nursery, which was featured on the BBC show Nature’s Miracle Orphans.
-Visitors arrive at 3.30pm where they have a guided tour of the sanctuary, a home-cooked afternoon tea, and champagne and canapes at sunset.
-Visits usually last 3 hours.
+Visitors arrive mid-afternoon, where they have a guided tour of the sanctuary, a freshly-baked afternoon tea, champagne and canapes at sunset.
+Visits usually last three hours.

 It is a little pricier than the other wildlife sanctuaries due to the sanctuary’s scope of wildlife, its exclusivity and luxurious food.
-Less exclusive options are at Twala Trust, Bally Vaughan or Mukuvisi Woodlands (see below).

 Details: 20 minutes out of Harare city centre near Harare International Airport.
-Contact details here.
-Cost: $95 per adult, $80 for 12-18 year-olds.
+Contact details and costs info here.
+Duration incl transport: Around three hours.
 Full afternoon tea provided.
 Link to official website in heading above photo.

 Photo courtesy of Deborah Casalin

 Details: Located in the city centre, on Hillside Road.
 Coffee shop offering snacks and hot meals on site.
 Open 8am to 5pm.
 Duration incl transport: Around two to three hours.
 Official website and latest entry fees are linked in the heading above photo.
 Extra fees apply for the bird park, horse rides and guided tours of the game park.

 This sanctuary adopts and rehabilitates orphaned animals ranging from monkeys, to domestic cats, to lions.
 When you visit this motley crew of lovable creatures, a knowledgeable guide will take you on a tour and tell you the history of each animal.
-Tea is provided and you’ll have the opportunity to watch the lions and other animals being fed.
+Tea is provided, and you’ll have the opportunity to watch the lions and other animals being fed in the late afternoon.
 As featured on BBC’s Nature’s Miracle Orphans.
 Some readers ask me where I encountered a marmoset that sat on my camera – it was at Twala!

-Details: Advance booking required.
+Details: Advance booking required via email or telephone.
 Located near Goromonzi.
 Email the sanctuary for location details and prices.
-Contact details here.
+Duration incl transport: Around three hours.
 Tea is provided, and you can bring your own picnic.
 Read about my visit and how to plan yours here.
 The link to the official website/Facebook page is in the heading above the photo.

 The shopping centre in Avondale contains restaurants, coffee shops, boutiques, pharmacies and a supermarket, but behind the shopping centre there’s something a little more interesting: an open-air car park that’s been used as a flea market for years.